The collapse of Northern California kelp forests will be hard to reverse

-Category: Environment Hits: 1Satellite imagery shows that the area covered by kelp forests off the coast of Northern California has dropped by more than 95 percent, with just a few small, isolated patches of bull kelp remaining.
+Category: Environment Hits: 2Satellite imagery shows that the area covered by kelp forests off the coast of Northern California has dropped by more than 95 percent, with just a few small, isolated patches of bull kelp remaining.
 Species-rich kelp forests have been replaced by 'urchin barrens,' where purple sea urchins cover a seafloor devoid of kelp and other algae.
 A new study documents this dramatic shift in the coastal ecosystem and analyzes the events that caused it.

 Read more https://www.sciencedaily.com/releases/2021/03/210305080126.htm